Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-09-20

 Today, we’re releasing Yoast SEO Premium 19.3.
 We’ve rolled out some general enhancements, bug fixes, and security improvements in this release.
 Update now!
-Read more about what's new in Yoast SEO Premium 19.3 in [https://yoa.st/release-20-9-22](our release post in English) or [https://yoa.st/release-20-9-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 19.3 in [our release post in English](https://yoa.st/release-20-9-22) or [our release post in Spanish](https://yoa.st/release-20-9-22-spanish)!

 #### Enhancements